 6. Battle of Punished Woman's Fork at Battle Canyon

-Travel to the grounds where the very last Indian battle in Kansas befell.
+Travel to the grounds where the very last Indian battle in Kansas took place.
 Punished Woman’s Fork is about one mile south of Lake Scott State Park.
-A monument overlooks a cave, canyon, and the bluffs where the Northern Cheyenne hid waiting to ambush the soldiers in the U.S. Cavalry.
+A monument overlooks a cave, canyon, and the bluffs where the Northern Cheyenne hid, waiting to ambush the soldiers in the U.S. Cavalry.
 Visitors can still sense the historic drama that took place here and can appreciate the desperation that led to this battle.

 7. El Cuartelejo Pueblo Ruins

-Archeologists believe that the village of El Cuartelejo, a Plains Apache village where Taos Indians fled to escape Spanish rule, was once located within the Historic Lake Scott State Park.
-The outline of the ruins of a small seven-room pueblo and an extensive Plains Apache village were restored and markers placed for park visitors to see.
+Archaeologists believe that the village of El Cuartelejo, a Plains Apache village where Taos Indians fled to escape Spanish rule, was once located within the Historic Lake Scott State Park.
+The outline of the ruins of a small seven-room pueblo and an extensive Plains Apache village were restored, and markers were placed for park visitors to see.

 8. Allegawaho Memorial Heritage Park

 A two-mile walking trail takes visitors on a tour of 11 identified historic locations that tell the history of the Kaw Tribe.
-The trail twines through a beautiful 158-acres that make up Kaw Heritage Park.
-This site was home to the last Kaw Indian village in Kansas prior to forced removal and relocation of the tribe to Indian Territory.
+The trail twines through a beautiful 158-acre area that makes up Kaw Heritage Park.
+This site was home to the last Kaw Indian village in Kansas prior to the forced removal and relocation of the tribe to Indian Territory.

 9. Coronado Quivira Museum